CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

              artifactName: drop
    ```
    Here we specified to copy the needed ARM Template to our artifact's drop location named *"drop"*.
    First we use a copy task to copy the ARM Template to the build agent's *"ArtifactStagingDirectory"*.
 This directory is a temp directory on the build agent.
 After that we can publish the build agent's artifact directory to link the created artifacts to the build.
+In addition we specified to use a build agent that uses the latest Ubuntu version.
+[Here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops#use-a-microsoft-hosted-agent) you can find a list of supported build agent images.

 6. Commit your changes and push the branch to your remote repository.
 7. Navigate to your Azure DevOps project